AryanShah30/chess/README.md

-# Chess Platform: A Fully Open-Source, Backend-Free Chess Experience
+# Zero-Lag Chess: The Ultimate Serverless Experience

 A fully open-source, browser-based chess platform delivering a lightweight and accessible chess experience—all without the need for backend servers.